dejesusroy/CSCI3308-Holo/TESTING.md

 Kristin Robinson

 ## Title of project:
-HaloPop
+HoloPop

 ## Vision Statement:
 Our vision is to supply our users with a fun short gaming experience utilizing each user's immediate enviroment.
 We will also help companies seeking survey info by creating an incentive system for individuals to participate.
+Companies have the freedom to create surveys to suit their needs and users are encouraged to take them in order to unlock more games.

 ## Automated Tests:
 **HoloPollster**